 Taling Chan Floating Market Guide | Bangkok

-The Taling Chan Floating Market in Bangkok is a very authentic and unique floating market.
+The Taling Chan Floating Market, also known as Khlong Chak Phra, is a very authentic and unique floating market directly in Bangkok.
 Located only 12 kilometers from the city center, that market is easy to reach compared to the touristic floating markets around the capital.
 In addition, here you will get the unique opportunity to dive deep into the Thai market life and enjoy the local flair.
-On a market tour, you will discover a lot of interesting things, can buy souvenirs and try delicious local food.
+On a market tour, you will discover plenty of interesting things, there are possibilities to buy lovely souvenirs and try delicious local food.
 If you like, you can combine the market with a Klong tour to the artist’s house in Khlong Bang Luang, which is an absolute insider tip and one of the best things to do in Bangkok.

-In this travel guide we share with you our impressions and experiences of a trip to Taling Chan Floating Market.
+In this travel guide, we share with you our impressions and experiences of a perfect visit to Taling Chan Floating Market in Bangkok.
 In addition, we give you important tips on how to get there, opening hours and why a boat trip to the Floating Market is absolutely worth it.